miketierney/decks/decks/static-web-architecture.md

 * Send cross-domain AJAX requests with full security control on the server.
 * Using `withCredentials` you can even use cookie-based sessions cross-origin.
 * Make your API consumers happy with first-class CORS support (GitHub, AWS)

+---

+# Offline Apps

+* Use HTML5 Cache Manifest to allow offline access
+* Use localStorage, sessionStorage, IndexedDB for persistence
+* **Hard:** Synchronizing everything when you come back online

 ===